spring-io/dataflow.spring.io/content/documentation/pages/1-installation/2-cloudfoundry/1-cf-cli.md

         server-unknown:>dataflow config server https://<data-flow-server-route-in-cf>
         Successfully targeted https://<data-flow-server-route-in-cf>

-### Register pre-built applications
+### Register prebuilt applications

-All the pre-built streaming applications:
+All the prebuilt streaming applications:

 - Are available as Apache Maven artifacts or Docker images.
 - Use RabbitMQ or Apache Kafka.